-As national restrictions are imposed, energy suppliers may still offer their customers the opportunity to upgrade to smart meters.
+Depending on the restrictions in your nation, energy suppliers may offer you the opportunity to upgrade to a smart meter.
 Where installations are going ahead, energy suppliers are implementing socially distant ways of installing smart meters and safety procedures to minimise the risk of spreading COVID-19.
 Eligibility may vary.Find out more

 1) Smart meters are making our energy system smarter

 Smart meters securely share gas and electricity readings with your supplier.
 This means no more estimated bills, and no more staying home to let the meter reader in.

 Smart meter data can also enable the smart energy system to:

 - identify and respond to power outages more quickly

 - better balance supply with demand, which then helps to...